MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 Xamarin.Forms offers a number of different ways to include images in a cross-platform application, allowing for the same image to be used across platforms or for platform-specific images to be specified.
 Downloaded images are also automatically cached, automating a common coding scenario.

-Application icon and splashscreen images are set-up and configured as for non-Xamarin.Forms applications - follow the same guidance used for platform-specific apps.
+Application icon and splash screen images are set-up and configured as for non-Xamarin.Forms applications - follow the same guidance used for platform-specific apps.

 ## Related Links